Flexible and self-paced

 We are in the process of working with a variety of additional professional organizations to receive approval for continuing education.
 However, at this time we cannot guarantee that your particular profession will be represented.
 As we gain approval, the organizations will be listed below.

-The February 2017 program is accredited with the International Coach Federation (ICF) as a Continuing Coach Education (CCE) program.
+ICF The February 2017 and August 2017 programs are accredited with the International Coach Federation (ICF) as a Continuing Coach Education (CCE) program.

 Students with learning challenges are advised to contact their course facilitator so that the appropriate accommodations can be provided.